 If you have the money and want just really want it done, then by all means go ahead!
 For those of us who just want a nice looking floor, we can keep our 3,000 dollars just by biting the bullet and getting it all done ourselves.

-Most experts recommend that once you’ve stained your concrete you seal it to keep it looking nice for longer.
+Most experts recommend that once you’ve stained your concrete, you need to seal it to keep it looking nice for longer.

 A gallon of concrete sealer will usually cover from 100 to 400 square feet of concrete, although it is usually recommended to double coat the sealer which should cut that in half.